pranjals149/100-Days-Of-Code/README.md

 Day 81 : Revised the concepts of digital forensics

-Day 82 : Deplayed a react app.
+Day 82 : Deployed a react app.